The Perks and Pitfalls of Car Insurance Add-ons

 Mandatory in 29 states and optional in the rest, uninsured motorist coverage pays expenses related to an accident with an uninsured person.
 These expenses include car repairs, towing and rental car service and medical costs.
 Some policies will even cover items that were damaged in the car, like cellphones or laptops.
 It is not a long shot that you may find yourself in this situation; the Insurance Research Council estimates that 1 in 7 drivers are uninsured.
 Your insurer will pay your expenses and sue the at-fault motorist for damages, though it is unlikely that uninsured drivers have collectible assets.
 It also pays when you’re hit by a hit and run driver you cannot identify.
 Generally, your coverages match your liability coverages.
 You can talk to an insurance agent about the differences between stacked and unstacked uninsured and underinsured motorist coverage.

 Experts recommend that drivers without collision insurance purchase uninsured motorist policies.
 Collision coverage does cover some of the same expenses, regardless of the number of states requiring this redundancy.
 Uninsured motorist coverage requires a deductible in a few states.
 Some states also limit the amount of payout, and some cover the entire replacement cost of the car.
-This add-on policy is a worthy investment against financial ruin from an accident with a negligent driver.
+This policy is a worthy investment against financial ruin from an accident with a negligent driver.

 In summary, the four types of add-on auto insurance listed above are sound financial choices.
 Many other add-on policies do not carry the same value, however.
 If you are evaluating other car insurance add-ons, determine whether you really need the coverage and weigh the expense against the likelihood that you ever need to file a claim.